 A Shi’ite Islamist group in Lebanon that is backed by Syria and Iran.
 It is a political party with a formidable guerrilla army.

-A harmonized index of consumer prices, a measure of inflation calculated under common rules by all EU member states.
+A harmonised index of consumer prices, a measure of inflation calculated under common rules by all EU member states.
 No need to spell it out, but at some point in the story it should be explained.
 In Britain, the HICP is known as the CPI, but the two are the same index.

 Use “rise” or “increase” when referring to pay, prices, etc. "Hike" is jargon.

 Do not use this inadequate word because it risks making a value judgement.
 Who said what and where and when?

 As a noun or adjective refers to those whose ethnic origin is in a Spanish-speaking country.
 Be more specific where possible, such as Colombian or Mexican.
 Note that people from Portuguese-speaking countries are not Hispanic.
 See race.

 People in Spanish-speaking countries usually include in their full names the family name of their father followed by that of their mother, sometimes linked by y (and), e.g., Ferdinand Maradona Lopez, Pedro Ardiles y Portillo.

 Give the full name at first reference, but only the father’s family name (Maradona, Ardiles) at second reference, unless the person is normally known by the combination of two names.
 Portuguese, Spanish and Brazilian soccer players may be known by several names, one name, or a nickname.
 Follow commonly accepted usage, e.g., Pele, Joao Pinto, Edu.